ablesky/ablejs/README.md

     ablejs

-build project in command line:, by typing
+build project in command line, by typing:

     ablejs build

-patch in command line:, by typing
+patch in command line, (the second args between semicolon "project" means the patch project names) by typing:

-    ablejs patch:/your/patch/directory/in/file/system/
+    ablejs patch:project:/your/patch/directory/in/file/system/

 ### Mindmaps